 “Without funding our service could only offer temporary accommodation with minimal support from limited local services,” says Louise Cox, Supported Housing Manager for Stonewater.

-“We are extremely grateful to Longleigh Foundation for this significant funding that will now enable South Hampshire Women’s Refuge to really develop the RENEW project which is so urgently needed in the area.
+“We are extremely grateful to Longleigh Foundation for this significant funding that will now enable the refuge to really develop the RENEW project which is so urgently needed in the area.
 This money will also enable us to train and develop more frontline housing staff in other parts of Stonewater on how to identify and help victims of domestic abuse.”

 The Longleigh Foundation grant will also finance several smaller programmes under the RENEW scheme.
 These include the Sue Penna ‘Recovery Toolkit’ – a 12-week intensive programme funded by Longleigh last year, which supports and empowers women in crisis to leave their situations and live independently – and The Freedom Programme, which helps women identify abusive relationships.